If you think you can’t be tricked, you’re just the person I’d like to meet.

 He doesn’t forget to smile and provide proof that he’s listening, by nodding (once in a while) and rephrasing some of the ideas of the target.

-• he keeps the conversation off himself.
+He doesn’t always let his personal beliefs and experiences filter the message coming his way.
+If he does that, he may not truly “hear” what the speaker is saying. - he keeps the conversation off himself.
 We all love to talk about ourselves – it is human nature.
 So, he lets the target talk about herself until she gets tired of it (you’d amazed at how much information they release); he’ll be deemed an “amazing friend”, “a “perfect husband”, or whatever title he’s seeking.

-• he tries to identify and understand the underlying emotions, then uses reflection skills to make the person feel as if he’s really in tune with him.
-Nothing builds rapport more than when people feel like youget them.”
+- he tries to identify and understand the underlying emotions, then uses reflection skills to make the person feel as if he’s really in tune with him.
+Nothing builds rapport more than when people feel like you “get them.”

-• he’s curious and he has a strong general knowledge.
+- he’s curious and he has a strong general knowledge.
 Knowledge is power, right?
 It makes you interesting and gives you something to base a conversation on.
 Also, when you become curious about others’ lifestyles, cultures, and languages you begin to understand what makes people ‘tick’.

-• he’s open minded enough to look into another’s thoughts on a topic, even if those thoughts differ from his.
+- he’s open minded enough to look into another’s thoughts on a topic, even if those thoughts differ from his.
 This keeps you from being rigid and unbending in your personal judgments.
 You may not personally agree with certain topics, beliefs, or actions but if you can remain nonjudgmental, then you can approach a person by trying to understand why he is, acts, or portrays a certain way.

-• he finds ways to meet any of the 4 fundamental psychological needs for humans (stated by Dr. William Glasser):
+- he finds ways to meet any of the 4 fundamental psychological needs for humans (stated by Dr. William Glasser):

 – belonging/connecting/love